OLC/QM Online Workshops

 Online Learning Consortium

 An essential component of successful online teaching is experiencing online learning for yourself.
 This workshop will provide you with an important online learning experience as you explore the basics of online teaching and learning.
 You will learn the critical differences between online and face-to-face courses, including faculty and student expectations, role adjustments, and course design and evaluation.
 Your explorations will include research-based readings, presentations, and discussions with other new online teachers.
-There will also be an hour-long optional (recorded) live session where you will get a chance to meet your facilitator to discuss important topics related to online teaching and ask your questions. - Game-Based Learning (December 01 - December 07, 2025)
+There will also be an hour-long optional (recorded) live session where you will get a chance to meet your facilitator to discuss important topics related to online teaching and ask your questions. - Blended Learning: Creating Your Own Blend (Self-Paced)

 Though professional development grants for online education, workshops, training sessions, and consultations, the CTLE supports faculty in their efforts to improve online instruction at UHD by promoting best practices as delineated by the various sections of the UHD Rubric for Online Instruction.